 - minimally processed, healthy fats like those found in fish, avocado, and nuts

 - foods made mostly of whole grains rather than refined ones, such as whole wheat bread and pasta

-- protein mostly from plants, and lean and unprocessed forms of meat
+- lean and unprocessed forms of meat

 - at least two meals per week of fatty fish